|1||1/11||Course overview; Introduction to graph theory||Ch. 1, 2.1-2.3||Visit Canvas|

 One of the purposes of these writing assignments is to practice communicating your thoughts in a public forum (albeit anonymously, see the privacy discussion below).
 Your audience is each other, not just the course staff.
 Engage each other!
 Posts that dialogue with earlier posts from the course are encouraged, though should add significantly to the previous points made (in part by referencing a new news article/paper/essay).

 You should keep in mind, as you write your posts, that if you refer to a company, organization,

 or research project in the outside world, the people you’re talking about may well end up reading what you write.
 Finally, adding inappropriate, rude, or disruptive content to the blog will result in a 0 for this part of the course grade, and (depending on the nature of the content) potentially stronger

 actions.
 Plagiarism is also not acceptable; the Honor Code applies.

-Posts will be graded based on their relevance to the class, novelty, and quality of the insights and writing.
-Outstanding posts will be mentioned and discussed in lectures.
+Posts will be graded on a 10 point scale based on their relevance to the class, novelty, and quality of the insights and writing.
+For blog posts (and blog posts only; the following policy does not apply to problem sets) late submissions (after Friday 11:59pm of the assigned week) will have 2 points deducted.
+Late submissions after Friday of Week 10 will not be considered and therefore given a 0/10 grade.
+Some posts will be mentioned and discussed in lectures.
 You are encouraged but not required to read the posts by your classmates.

 Account creation and privacy:

-If you join the class late, please email Anilesh to obtain an account ID.
+If you join the class late, please email Je-ok to obtain an account ID.